wwq5-code/SMS/README.md

 ### Running the experiments

-1. To run the VMU on MNIST
+1. To run the DUVW on MNIST
 ```
 python /VMU/Verifiable_MU/On_MNIST/VMU_on_MNIST.py
 ```